 You’ll want to come up with requirements for the new space so that you have enough works of art that fit your aesthetic desires.
 You’ll want to be sure you’re on the same page with your interior designer so that you end up with complimentary colors.

-Let’s say you aren’t yet “money is no object” wealthy but want to start investing in art.
+Let’s say you aren’t yet one of the “money is no object” types of art collectors but want to start investing in art.
 An allowance is a great approach.

 Look at your overall monthly expenses and what you can safely set aside with no impact on your lifestyle.
 This pool of money is commonly referred to as “discretionary” funds.
 You’ll want to pick a number that makes sense for you.
 Depending on the price point of works you want to buy, you’ll simply save multiple months until you have enough in savings to add a new piece to your collection.